Digital Tools to Improve Access to Care for Rural Populations

 Theme 1: Interoperability

-Finally, while retail health options are good for the consumer – lowering costs and bringing more of a consumer mindset to health – they also lead to more fragmentation.
-When a consumer’s health data is disjointed or fragmented across systems, it can lead to more care redundancy, inefficiency, and frustration.
-With the consumerization of healthcare, therefore, interoperability remains imperative for patient engagement in their care.
+While retail health options bring benefits to consumers by reducing costs and introducing a more consumer-oriented mindset to healthcare, they also contribute to increased fragmentation.
+Disjointed or fragmented health data across systems can result in care redundancy, inefficiency, and frustration.
+In the era of healthcare consumerization, ensuring interoperability remains imperative for fostering patient engagement in their care.

 healthcare digital solutions